Study Permit (Canada)

 4) Documents checklist (typical)

-Exact requirements vary by country, school, and your profile, but most strong applications include:
+Requirements vary by country and profile, but strong applications usually include:

 Identity & travel